-We started with lunch at the Upstream Brewing Company (514 S 11th Street), which I wrote briefly about in my Sample Craft Beer at Omaha Breweries article.
-The brewpub is located in the old Fire Substation No. 1.
+We started with lunch at the Upstream Brewing Company (514 S 11th Street).
+I wrote briefly about Upstream Brewing, located in a former fire substation in my Sample Craft Beer at Omaha Breweries article.

-The combination of old brick, green plants, black wrought iron and a narrow walkway sets a European mood in the Old Market Passageway (entrance off of Howard Street between South 10th and South 11th Streets).
-Art galleries, restaurants and boutiques are accessed through the Passageway.
+Another highlight is the Old Market Passageway, where a combination of old brick, green plants, black wrought iron and a narrow walkway sets a European mood.
+The Passageway leads to art galleries, restaurants and boutiques.

-Skip and I returned to the Old Market Passageway in the evening for dinner at Omaha Prime, pricey, but according to its web site, “ … one of the few restaurants in the nation to serve only the finest USDA Prime steaks and chops.”
-As expected, my perfectly done, medium-rare filet was melt-in-your-mouth tender and flavorful, our dining experience enhanced by the ambiance of our balcony table overlooking the Passageway and classy, top-notch service by tuxedo-clad wait staff.
+Before leaving the area for the afternoon, I couldn’t resist popping into Hollywood Candy.
+Besides selling bins and bins of nostalgic candy, the bright décor is outrageously fun.That evening, Skip and I returned to the Old Market Passageway for dinner at Omaha Prime.
+The restaurant is pricey but worth the splurge.
+According to the Omaha Prime web site, it’s “ … one of the few restaurants in the nation to serve only the finest USDA Prime steaks and chops.”
+As expected, my perfectly done, medium-rare filet was melt-in-your-mouth tender and flavorful.
+The romantic ambiance and top-notch service by tuxedo-clad wait staff enhanced our dining experience.

 I could have spent a lot more time in the Old Market, browsing through shops and galleries and enjoying the night life.
 If you’re planning a visit to Omaha, the Old Market District is a definite must-do.